Sunndal, Møre og Romsdal, Norway

-With a total drop of just under 2,840 feet Vinnufallet is thus far the tallest waterfall we have recorded on the Eurasian continent and is among the ten tallest waterfalls on the planet.
-Fueled by the Vinnu Glacier which lies nestled high above the town of Sunndalsøra, the stream Vinnu chutes out of a narrow crevice at the top of the valley wall, plunging a sheer 590 feet or so before impacting on a narrow shelf, from which it continues veiling down the side of the valley without pause for almost 2,400 vertical feet.
-This single uninterrupted horsetail drop qualifies Vinnufallet as having the 5th tallest single (vertical or non-vertical) drop of any waterfall on earth.
-Finally as the stream nears the valley floor it takes a proper pause and its gradient eases briefly while tumbling through the forested hillside, but then quickly resumes its former breakneck pace by veiling for another 300 or so vertical feet.
-Making the falls more visually impactful is the fact that as the stream cascades further down the mountainside the breadth of the falls is continuously increasing, reaching a width of over 500 feet before the falls encounter the tree line of the valley.
+With a total drop of 845 meters (2,772 feet) Vinnufallet is among the tallest waterfalls we have recorded on the Eurasian continent and is likely one of the ten tallest waterfalls on the planet.
+Originating in the Vinnu Glacier which lies nestled high above the town of Sunndalsøra, the stream Vinnu chutes out of a narrow crevice at the top of the valley wall, plunging a sheer 155 meters (510 feet) or so before impacting on a narrow shelf, from which it continues veiling down the side of the valley for another 575 meters (1,885 feet).
+Finally after a second short pause in a series of cascades set among boulders, the stream makes a final tumble down an additional cascade, dropping 92 meters (300 feet) further.
+Making the falls more visually impactful is the fact that as the stream cascades further down the mountainside the breadth of the falls is continuously increasing, reaching an apex of over 150 meters in breadth before the falls encounter the tree line of the valley.

 History and Naming